Basha0/PDFManager/README.md

 # pdfmanager

-For now only tested on Android.
-For iOS is have to change the storage handling.
+For now only tested/working on Android.
+For iOS I have to change the storage handling and also add Permission options in info.plist etc.

 # TODO
+Add storage handling for iOS.
+Add Permission handling iOS.
 Add Connection hadnling.(What happens if no internet connection)

+Change the PDF Reader plugin.

+# Main Plugins I am using
+- "hive" for the local Database: https://pub.dev/packages/hive
+- "GetX" for State Managment: https://pub.dev/packages/get
+- "permission_handler" for Permission handling: https://pub.dev/packages/permission_handler
+- "flutter_pdfview" for being able to open PDF files in the App: https://pub.dev/packages/flutter_pdfview (Will change that, as the pdf_reader is very basic)

 # Why i created this project